 - Custom field data can be used to increase or decrease a contact or lead score.

 - Custom date fields can be used to begin automations that occur relative to specific dates.
 For instance, you could create a custom date field for a contract renewal date and automate the process of renewing the contract with a client.

-- Hidden custom fields can be used to pass data into web pages and collect information such as UTM parameters
+- Hidden custom fields can be used to pass data into web pages and collect information such as UTM parameters.
+(Inline forms only.)